CxRes/events-query-test/sections/representation.md

 # Representation {#representation}

-{{&protocol}} allows a user agent to simultaneously request for a representation along with event-notifications.
-This not only saves on an extra round trip, but relieves a user agent from the burden of managing potential race conditions between the representation and event-notifications.
+{{&protocol}} lets a user agent to ask and receive the current representation and subsequent event-notifications in a single request/response.
+When compared to using, say, Fetch {{FETCH}} and EventSource {{SSE}} in conjunction, {{&protocol}} not only saves on an extra round trip, but relieves a user agent from the burden of handling the possible race condition.

 ## Request {#representation-request}